jvgiordano/OSSMM-Version-1/docs/03-electronics-assembly.md

 case lid.
 This positioning will prevent any damage to the four side tabs on the lid.

-Place the crimping tool directly on top of the snap fastener and strike firmly with the non-rubber side of the hammer.
+Place the setter tool directly on top of the female snap fastener and strike firmly with the non-rubber side of the hammer.
 Don't hesitate to use sufficient force or multiple strikes to achieve a proper crimp—this connection needs to be secure.